Interim Vice President for Diversity, Equity and Inclusion & Professor of Sociology

 B.A.
 University of California at Berkeley 1994; M.A.
 University of Chicago 1997; M.S.W.
 University of Michigan 2000; Ph.D.
 University of Michigan 2005.

-Helen's current research focuses on intermarriage and family dynamics among Jewish Americans and Asian Americans.
-Her scholarship has been profiled in the Chronicle of Higher Education, The Jewish Daily Forward, the New York Times and by NPR.
-Her forthcoming book, JewAsian: Race, Religion and Identity for America's Newest Jews, will be published in 2016 by the University of Nebraska Press.
+Helen's current research focuses on race and American Judaism in the contemporary area.
+Her scholarship has been profiled in multiple popular outfits such as the New York Times, NPR, Huffington Post, the Chronicle of Higher Education, and The Jewish Daily Forward.
+Her 2016 co-authored book, JewAsian: Race, Religion and Identity for America's Newest Jews, was published by the University of Nebraska Press.